Architecture

 Verification path

-Section titled “Verification path”To verify an anchor:
+Section titled “Verification path”Verify an anchor from anywhere:

 Why testnet